-For our twelfth Rundown article, we have an award that, until recently, was quite the competition.
+For our tenth Rundown article, a category where the leader in the race has more precursor wins than any other.
 After the jump, you’ll find our winner and runner-up predictions for Best Actor as well as general commentary about the race.
-Tomorrow, we’ll cover the only top tier prize where there’s still a doubt as to who will win.
+Tomorrow, we’ll cover the last of the “companion” categories.

 (color and symbol key at bottom of page)